 Activity 1: We are off on our Seaside adventure now.
-Are you excited?
+Are the children excited?
 Handy Harry really loves a trip to the seaside!
-Look at how lovely and golden the sand is and he loves playing with his beach ball at the seaside.
+Look at how lovely and golden the sand is!
+Everyone loves playing with a beach ball at the Seaside.
 Give every child a large ball.
 Teach them how to bounce the ball pushing the ball down with the palm of their hand and then trying to catch the ball as it comes back up.
 Let children practice as they play by themselves on the beach bouncing their balls down and then catching them.
-Support children as you walk round the room by giving children who are struggling pointers and if children are achieving the task well challenge them to see if they can bounce the ball a few times by pushing down with the palm of their hands.
+Support children as you walk around the room by giving children who are struggling pointers.
+If children are achieving the task well you can challenge them to see if they can bounce the ball a few times by pushing down with the palm of their hands.
 How many times can they do this?
 2?
 3?
 5?
 Can they catch it after they have bounced it a few times?